AntonellaMasini/AntonellaMasini/README.md

 **Massachusetts Institute of Technology** — BSc Mechanical Engineering, concentration in Computer Science

-*Breakthrough Junior Challenge Scholarship Recipient* — Won a full scholarship for a [video on quantum entanglement](https://antomasini98.wixsite.com/portfolio) that reached a global audience.
+*Breakthrough Junior Challenge Scholarship Recipient* — Won a full scholarship for a [video on quantum entanglement](https://www.youtube.com/watch?v=4q-nBVzFDII&t=1s) that reached a global audience.

----

-*Open to product management and deployment strategy roles where operational thinking meets technical depth.
-If you care as much about "how it works in the real world" as "how it works in the demo," I'd love to talk.*